 There’s no good time to find a cockroach running across your kitchen floor.
-Unfortunately, though, most homeowners have encountered such a sight more than once.
+Unfortunately, most homeowners have encountered such a sight more than once.
 And with more than 3,500 species worldwide and 55 species in the United States, a scurrying cockroach is a common household occurrence.

-Cockroaches are incredibly adaptable and have adjusted to the earth’s changes for more than 300 million years; their diet, size, and ability to reproduce quickly and in large numbers enables the species to endure the test of time.
+Cockroaches are incredibly adaptable and have adjusted to the earth’s changes for more than 300 million years; their diet, size, and ability to reproduce quickly and in large numbers enable the species to endure the test of time.

 What They Look Like